ethen8181/Ecommerce/GoogleAnalytics1/Project1.md

 ## III.
 Exploratory Data Analysis

 This part generates four visualizations.
+All of them are put together into one single plot at the end of this section.

 1. `transactionperday` Line graph : Count the number of transactions from each aggregated sources for each day.

-2. `lastestrevenue` Bar plot : Total revenue that was generated from each aggregated sources of the most present date.
+2. `lastestrevenue` Bar plot : Total revenue that was generated from each aggregated sources of the most present date ( Suppose that data consists of between August 15 tp 24, then the most present date is August 24 ).

 3. `revenuedistribution` Histogram : Distribution of how much revenue does each transaction generate.

-4. `transactionpercentage` Pie chart : Percentage of transactions from each aggregated sources of the most present date, .
+4. `transactionpercentage` Pie chart : Percentage of transactions from each aggregated sources of the most present date.